Instructions – Using a Meat Grinder

 People want to add flavor and texture while taking control of their diet and putting fresh food on the table.

-If you want to process your meat and make sausages at home, a meat grinder is a wise purchase.
-There could be chemicals and preservatives in market-bought ground meat and that’s a big no-no which you can avoid with your own meat grinder.
+A meat grinder is a wise purchase if you want to process your meat and make sausages at home.
+There could be chemicals and preservatives in market-bought ground meat, and that’s a big no-no that you can avoid with your meat grinder.

-Each unit comes with an operating manual which tells you how to assemble it, how to use the grinder, how to clean its parts, how much time you can use it in one session and how to store it.
+Each unit comes with an operating manual that tells you how to assemble it, how to use the grinder, how to clean its parts, how much time you can use it in one session, and how to store it.
 Keep this safe and consult it as needed.

-If your grinder has a stand mixer attachment you can grind meat with a faster speed of about 6 to 8.
+If your grinder has a stand mixer attachment, you can grind meat faster, about 6 to 8.